mohitbansal25082006/NewsGenie/README.md

 - **News API** for providing comprehensive news data
 - All contributors and users who have helped improve NewsGenie

-## 📞 Support

-If you encounter any issues or have questions:

-1. **Check the Documentation**: Make sure to read through this README thoroughly
-2. **Search Existing Issues**: Check if your question has been asked before
-3. **Create a New Issue**: If you can't find an answer, create a new issue on GitHub
-4. **Join Our Community**: Connect with other users and developers

 <div align="center">

 **Made with ❤️ by Mohit Bansal**